 - Effective communication; Mentoring relationships; Interpersonal understanding; Team-building; Networking; Conflict management

 - Goal and milestone planning; Professional ethics; Leadership styles; Problem solving strategies and solutions; Evaluation and feedback; Applicable presentation skills

 - Financial planning; Mindfulness and mental health; Relationship management; Physical wellbeing

-I was appointed as a graduate assistant through the PDI program.
-In this position, I report to the Interim Dean of the Graduate School with oversight of this Initiative, which is intended to enhance the graduate student training and facilitate a smooth transition into future careers in academia, government, or industry and the private-sector.
+I was appointed as a graduate assistant through the PDI program from 2016-2018.
+In this position, I reported to the Interim Dean of the Graduate School with oversight of this Initiative, which is intended to enhance the graduate student training and facilitate a smooth transition into future careers in academia, government, or industry and the private-sector.
 Through my assistantship, I have coordinated and implemented a total of 33 university-wide workshops and events for the Fall 2016 and Spring 2017 semesters and coordinated 45 university-wide workshops and events for the Fall 2017 and Spring 2018 semesters.
 We have served over 1,400 graduate and professional students, faculty, and staff.